humean/wasm-brown-bag/README.md

 npm run start
 ```

-* Open [http://localhost:8080/](http://localhost:8080/) is a recent version of firefox or chrome
+* Open [http://localhost:8080/](http://localhost:8080/) in a recent version of Firefox or Chrome

 * Open Chrome or Firefox Dev tools (typically F12) and click on "console"